 TEXAS PLEDGE: Honor the Texas flag; I pledge allegiance to thee, Texas, one state under God, one and indivisible.

-PUBLIC COMMENTS The Commission invites any person with business before the Commission to speak.
+PUBLIC COMMENTS The City Council invites any person with business before the Council to speak to the Council.
 No formal action may be taken on these items at this meeting.
 Please keep comments to 3 minutes.

 ROUTINE ITEMS